IntEL4CoRo/ViB-public/content/page/fallschool/Chapter5/index.md

 ## Set up your RAGFlow

-Go to http://ibis.informatik.uni-bremen.de and `sign up`.
+Go to the RAGFlow page sent to you by mail and `sign up`.

 ### Link the Ollama chat model